SofyaAnnenkova/hello-word/README.md

 # hello-word
 My first repository
 Hi everyone!
-My name is Sofya and I lives in Israel.
+My name is Sofya and I live in Israel.
 Have a good day!